pbl64k/coursera-progfun-faqs/week2-a2-funsets-faq.md

     def twoAndFive: Set = x => x == 2 || x == 5

 This creates a set that contains the integers two and five.
-Unfortunately, built-in `Set()`s define `apply`, so they can also look like functions, but for the purposes of this assignment you should use the representation described in the problem statement.
+Unfortunately, built-in `Set()`s define `apply`, so they can also "look" like functions, but for the purposes of this assignment you should use the representation described in the problem statement.

 **I'm done with `singletonSet()`, but how can there be a set with multiple elements given our definitions here?!**